Pasig River Rehabilitation Commission: History

 Executive Order No. 54 also abolished the Pasig River Development Council, the Presidential Task Force on Pasig River Rehabilitation and the River Rehabilitation Secretariat, whose functions were transferred to the commission.

 On January 19, thirteen days after Executive Order No. 54 was signed, an amendment was inserted giving private companies a license to coordinate with the commission concerning the rehabilitation program.

 In March 2008, ABS-CBN Foundation Inc. and the Department of Environment and Natural Resources through the Pasig River Rehabilitation Commission signed a memorandum of agreement to co-manage the rehabilitation of the Pasig River and its tributaries.

 In October 2019, President Rodrigo Duterte called on Congress to abolish the commission.
 This was after he transferred the chairmanship of the agency from the Department of Budget and Management to the Department of Environment and Natural Resources and fired its executive director allegedly due to graft and corruption.
 The commission, earlier in May, was cited by the Commission on Audit for having low accomplishment rates in 2018 despite using up 96% of its budget.

-In November 2019, through Executive Order No. 93, Duterte abolished the commission and transferred its powers and functions to the Manila Bay Task Force, the Department of Environment and Natural Resources, the Department of Human Settlements and Urban Development, the Metropolitan Manila Development Authority and the Department of Public Works and Highways.
+In November 8, 2019, through Executive Order No. 93, Duterte abolished the commission and transferred its powers and functions to the Manila Bay Task Force, the Department of Environment and Natural Resources, the Department of Human Settlements and Urban Development, the Metropolitan Manila Development Authority and the Department of Public Works and Highways.

+On July 25, 2023, President Ferdinand R. Marcos Jr. issued Executive Order No. 35 creating the Inter-Agency Council for the Pasig River Urban Development (IAC-PRUD).

+On August 13, 2025, President Marcos Jr. has issued Executive Order 92, creating the Office of the Presidential Adviser on Pasig River Rehabilitation (OPAPRR) and is headed by the Presidential Adviser for Pasig River Rehabilitation (PAPRR) with the rank of a Secretary.
+The Presidential Adviser serves as the chair of the IAC-PRUD, the Metro Manila Development Authority Chair serves as Vice-Chair while members include the Secretaries of the Department of Human Settlements and Urban Development (DHSUD), Department of Public Works and Highways (DPWH), Department of Environment and Natural Resources (DENR), Department of the Interior and Local Government (DILG), Department of Labor and Employment, Department of Tourism (DOT), Department of Transportation (DOTr), Department of Finance (DOF), and the Department of Budget and Management (DBM).
+Jerry Acuzar was appointed as Presidential Adviser for Pasig River Rehabilitation.